-Reflection on Luke 7:1-10 ~
+Like the Centurion – Reflection on Luke 7:1-10

-The Healing of the Officers Son by James Tissot (full resolution painting) and for more detail at the Brooklyn Museum website.
+The Healing of the Officers Son by James Tissot (full resolution image of painting).

-Additional Ordinary time Reflections
+Additional Ordinary Time Reflections

-Luke 7:1-10 – Scripture (NRSV Bible)
+Luke 7:1-10 – Scripture*

 Jesus Heals a Centurion’s Servant